 As an enhanced option, PNC customers will be able to choose an e-receipt.
 This means that ATM receipts will be sent to the primary e-mail address customers have registered with PNC.
 Customers will not be able to alter or input an e-mail address at the ATM.
 When a user chooses the e-receipt option, that user will be shown the e-mail address on file and asked to confirm that it is correct.

-No. Your chip card provides an additional layer of security at chip-enabled terminals; however, perpetrators continue to look for new opportunities to commit fraud.
-PNC will continue to provide 24-hour fraud monitoring and, as always, your PNC Visa debit, credit, and PNC SmartAccess cards come with Zero Liability Fraud Protection.
+A. No. Your chip card provides an additional layer of security at chip-enabled terminals; however, perpetrators continue to look for new opportunities to commit fraud.
+PNC will continue to provide 24-hour fraud monitoring and your PNC Visa® debit and credit come with Zero Liability Fraud Protection.